Balancing Covariates in Randomized Experiments with the Gram-Schmidt Walk Design: Related Work

-The conventional argument against designs that solely focus on balance is that confidence statements are hard to construct when the assignments are not sufficiently random.
-The argument goes back to at least \citet{Fisher1925Statistical,Fisher1926Arrangement}.
-He highlights that we do not need to choose between the two extremes.
-We can partially restrict the randomization to avoid the most troublesome imbalances, but we allow some imbalances to persist to maintain enough granularity in the distribution of the design to construct well-motivated interval estimators or hypothesis tests.
-The insight has inspired a large number of experimental designs which fall on the continuum between the fully randomized and the maximally balanced designs.
-Examples include the matched-pair design \citep{Greevy2004Optimal,Imai2009Essential}, various stratified designs \citep{Fisher1935Design,Higgins2016Improving} and rerandomization \citep{LockMorgan2012Rerandomization,Li2018Asymptotic}.

-Another argument against designs that solely focus on balance is robustness.
-Fisher talks about robustness in terms of unbiasedness, but the argument extends to precision. \citet{Wu1981Robustness} appears to be the first explicit discussion of the connection between randomization and robustness in this extended sense.
-He shows that the fully randomized design minimizes the worst-case mean square error.
-The result has been extended in various directions \citep{Li1983Minimaxity,Hooper1989Minimaxity,Kallus2018Optimal,Bai2019Randomization,Basse2019Minimax}.
+The debate about the virtues of randomization goes back to the dawn of statistics. \citet{Student1938Comparison} argued that randomization often is harmful because random assignments can only make treatment groups less comparable than what they would be under the most balanced assignment.
+This idea has more recently been discussed and extended by \citet{Bertsimas2015Power}, \citet{Kasy2016Why}, \citet{Deaton2018Understanding}, and \citet{Kallus2018Optimal}.
+On the other hand, \citet{Fisher1925Statistical,Fisher1926Arrangement} argued that randomization is desirable because it provides a certain level of robustness, in the form of unbiasedness, and facilitates well-motivated confidence intervals and testing.
+The first of Fisher's points was extended by \citet{Wu1981Robustness} to worst-case mean squared error, which is a more general robustness concept than unbiasedness \citep[see also][]{Kallus2018Optimal,Bai2023Why,Basse2022Minimax,Nordin2022Properties}.
+Fisher's second point is discussed and extended by \citet{Johansson2021Optimal}.

-Wu's minimax result demonstrates that there is no room to seek balance when robustness is our only objective.
-We may, however, accept a less robust design if it provides balance along dimensions that we believe are important.
-This is the compromise between balance and robustness mentioned in the introduction.
-Balancing covariates will improve precision if they are prognostically important, but it can be harmful if they are not.
-The idea can be traced back to \citet{Efron1971Forcing}, whose concept of ``accidental bias'' is closely related to robustness.
-This work is developed and extended by \citet{Kapelner2020Harmonizing}.
-Our spectral interpretation of the experimental design problem in Section~\ref{sec:experiments} further extends Efron's idea.
+A compromise between these two viewpoints is possible.
+While \citet{Wu1981Robustness} demonstrates that there is no room to seek balance when robustness is our only objective, we might still be willing to accept a less robust design if it provides balance along dimensions we believe are important.
+This is the trade-off between balance and robustness mentioned in the introduction.
+The idea can be traced back to \citet{Efron1971Forcing}, whose concept of ``accidental bias'' is closely related to our concept of robustness.
+This work has been extended by \citet{Kapelner2021Harmonizing} and a related idea based on a decision theoretical framework has been explored by \citet{Banerjee2020Theory}.

-The two arguments for randomization are complementary.
-We may prefer an intermediate design that only partially restricts the randomization both because it facilitates confidence statements and because it provides robustness.
-The implications of the two arguments are, however, slightly different.
-The amount of randomness needed for confidence statements is generally less than what considerations about robustness would suggest.
-For this reason, the primary focus in this paper is the robustness argument.